4 Season Sunroom buying guide including cost & popular additions.

 What is a 4 Season Sunroom?

-A four season sunroom is an enclosed room addition that is designed to allow you to access and enjoy the outdoors, no matter what the weather might be.
+A four season sunroom is an enclosed addition that is designed to allow you to access and enjoy the outdoors, no matter what the weather might be.

-If you live in an area which experiences all four seasons, you should look into having a four season sunroom attached to your home.
-A four season sun room is designed to be a comfortable place to relax or entertain, all year round – no matter what the season.
+If you live in an area that experiences all four seasons, you should consider having a four season room attached to your home.
+This garden addition is designed to be a comfortable place to relax or entertain all year round – no matter time of year.

 What is the Difference Between a Sunroom and a Four Season Room?